marcpurgimon/UABasicS/README.md

 Language: Catalan.
 R outputs in English.

-Developed by [Marc Purgimon Serra](https://www.linkedin.com/in/marc-purgimon-serra/) as a part of their the Bachelor's Degree Final Project in Applied Statistics at [Universitat Autònoma de Barcelona (UAB)](https://www.uab.cat/), 2026.
+Developed by [Marc Purgimon Serra](https://www.linkedin.com/in/marc-purgimon-serra/) as a part of the Bachelor's Degree Final Project in Applied Statistics at [Universitat Autònoma de Barcelona (UAB)](https://www.uab.cat/), 2026.